-Though homebuyers tend to begin their search online, 89% of them ultimately purchase their home through a Realtor®.
-That’s not surprising, considering that during the home search, your Realtor® is your guide to the market, bringing a wealth of resources you can’t find elsewhere.
+Though buyers tend to begin their home search online, 86% ultimately purchase their home through a Realtor®.
+That’s not surprising, considering all the benefits that working with a buyer’s agent can bring to the homebuying process.

-To answer all your questions, we did the digging for you.
-We searched the far reaches of the internet and interviewed a real estate pro to put together the ultimate guide to Realtor® fees for homebuyers.
+To answer all your questions, we interviewed a real estate pro to put together the ultimate guide to Realtor fees for homebuyers.

-As the name implies, these fees are paid to the buyer’s agent and listing agent for their services after closing.
+As the name implies, Realtor fees are paid to the buyer’s agent and listing agent for their services after closing.

 Buyer’s agents and seller’s agents typically split commissions 50/50.
-So if a home’s Realtor® fees are 6%, the buyer’s agent would get 3% and the seller’s agent would get 3%.
-On average, agents make $41,289 per year, according to a 2019 Forbes report.
+So if a home’s Realtor fees are 6%, the buyer’s agent would get 3% and the seller’s agent would get 3%.

 Fees are determined by individual real estate agents and their clients.
 Sellers typically cover agent commissions, so they negotiate with their agent to determine what percentage of the sale their own agent and the buyer’s agent will get.

-“The buyer does not see the fee, nor do they pay the fee,” says Anthony Navarro, an agent with 16 years of experience who’s completed more than 300 transactions.
+“The buyer does not see the fee, nor do they pay the fee,” says Anthony Navarro, an agent with 18 years of experience who’s completed close to 500 transactions.

-In standard transactions where the fee is split in half, $10,500 goes to the buyer’s agent and the same amount goes to the listing agent.
+In standard transactions where the fee is split in half, $12,000 would go to the buyer’s agent and the same amount would go to the listing agent.
 The agents then split their portion of the commission according to individual agreements with their respective brokers.
 Some brokers take 50%, but top producing real estate agents often get more.
 Each broker receives a check at closing and splits it accordingly.

-A number of factors, including the local market, goes into what determines Realtor® fees.
-In San Francisco, where Navarro is based, the average commission is 5.04%.
-In Atlanta, average fees are 5.98% and in Baltimore they’re 5.36%.
+A number of factors, including the local market, go into what determines Realtor fees.
+In San Francisco, where Navarro is based, the average commission is 5.46%.
+In Atlanta, average fees are 5.72% and in Baltimore they’re 5.86%.

 Both buyer’s agents and listing agents are local real estate experts, with knowledge of real estate law and contract negotiation.
-Though agents are not attorneys, these skills are critical.
+Though agents are not attorneys, these skills are critical for an agent to possess.

-“It is imperative that they’re working with a real estate professional who has the experience, and the market knowledge to guide them through this process,” Navarro says.
+“It is imperative for a buyer to work with a real estate professional who has the experience, and the market knowledge to guide them through this process,” Navarro says.
 “The investment in their future home is one of the biggest investments they may be making.”

 Buyer’s agents do a lot more than represent and negotiate.
 Other duties include: